Informatica-EIC/Custom-Scanners/JDBC_Scanner/packaged/readme_denodo.txt

 Version History/Changes for Denodo Scanner
 ------------------------------------------

+2019/10/25 - v0.9.8.4
+- bugfix #32 NullPointerException after error in extractWrapper
+- location property is now written for Tables with the denodo folder location (missing before), was only stored for views before

 2019/10/18 - v0.9.8.3
 - bugfix #28 - gracefully capture the following error:
 					java.sql.SQLException: The user does not have WRITE privileges on ...